A Qatari camel

 Arabic culture is ancient and fascinating – a fact that is well demonstrated at the Museum of Islamic Art.

-This space features Islamic art hailing from across three continents, created over the last 1,400 years.
+This space features Islamic art from three continents, created over the last 1,400 years.

 Pieces are made out of all sorts of mediums – jewelry, glasswork, and ceramics, to name a few.

-If you're short on time, you can skip entering the museum and just check out the building.
-It was designed by architect I. M. Pei and is a work of art in itself.
+If you're short on time, you can skip entering the museum and check out the building.
+Architect I. M. Pei designed it, and it is a work of art.

 Check Out the East-west / West-east Sculpture

-In 2014, American artist Richard Serra unveiled his latest work – the East-west / West-east sculptures, which lies out in the Qatari desert, within the Brouq nature reserve.
+In 2014, American artist Richard Serra unveiled his latest work – the East-west / West-east sculptures, which lie out in the Qatari desert within the Brouq nature reserve.

-These four steel structures are each over fourteen meters in height and span the length of a kilometer.
+These four steel structures are each over fourteen meters in height and span a kilometer in length.

-Sometimes I think the absence of noise is in itself more noticeable than the sounds of the busiest cities.
+Sometimes I think the absence of noise is more noticeable than the sounds of the busiest cities.

 Eat as Much Food as Your Stomach Can Handle

-I spent an awful lot of time, and money feasting at the Australian owned Jones the Grocer.
+I spent much time and money feasting at the Australian-owned Jones the Grocer.

-Their Harissa Chicken Cous Cous is particularly good, as are pretty much all the desserts!
+Their Harissa Chicken Cous Cous is excellent, as are all the desserts!

 For my first month in Doha, living in a hotel and lacking a kitchen, I ate almost daily at the Quick Bites café in the Marriott City Centre hotel.
-Their pizzas are particularly good.
+Their pizzas are delicious.

-Yet, the best of the best was Chilli Dog Tuesday at the Gordon Ramsay Opal Restaurant (not to be confused with the real Gordon Ramsay restaurant).
+Yet, the best was Chilli Dog Tuesday at the Gordon Ramsay Opal Restaurant (not to be confused with the real Gordon Ramsay restaurant).

-For 125 Qatari Riyals (around $35), you were treated to a stream of not only the best chili dogs you'll ever consume in your life but fries, a drink, and a deliciously indulgent chocolate ice cream.
+For 125 Qatari Riyals (around $35), you were treated to a stream of not only the best chili dogs you'll ever consume but also fries, a drink, and a deliciously indulgent chocolate ice cream.

 It's worth every cent.

-Although Doha, Qatar may not spring to mind as your first choice for a holiday – it's well worth the trip.
+Although Doha, Qatar, may not be your first choice for a holiday – it's well worth the trip.

-There's a lot more to do there than I know I had imagined; it remains one of the most interesting and diverse countries I have visited.
+There's much more to do there than I had imagined; it remains one of the most interesting and diverse countries I have visited.

 LC is an ex-expat who is currently re-exploring her home country of Australia.
 Follow her adventures at home and abroad via her blog Birdgehls, where she writes about travel, expat life, gushes on about various animals and bemoans her often futile attempts to go completely green.
 Or, you can look her up on Facebook.